isomerpages/nparks-heritagetrees/_tree-profiles/Binjai (HT 2003 87).md

 </tbody>
 </table>
 <p>The Binjai is a large tree that grows up to 45 m in height.
 Its trunk is columnar, without buttresses, and with grey-ish bark that exudes irritant sap.
-Its crown is dense and dome-shaped, and its leaves are large and leathery.
-The tree flowers profusely around April to June, colouring the canopy with light purple inflorescences</p>
+Its crown is dense and dome-shaped, and its leaves are large and leathery.</p>

-<p>Related to the <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3013">Mango (<em>M. indica</em>)</a> and the <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3012">Horse Mango (<em>M. foetida</em>)</a>, the Binjai can be distinguised from the other species by its lavender-coloured flowers, and pale-brown, rough-skinned fruits.
-Unlike the sweet-tasting fruits of Mango, the white-fleshed fruits of Binjai has a sour taste.</p>
+<p>The tree flowers profusely around April to June, colouring the canopy with light purple inflorescences.
+Related to <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3013">Mango</a> and <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3012">Horse Mango</a>, the Binjai can be distinguised from the other species by its pale-lilac flowers, and pale-brown, rough-skinned fruits.</p>

-<p>The Binjai was commonly planted in villages for its brown, potato-like fruits.
-The fruits can be eaten as a tamarind substitute, or used as ingredients in sambal or rojak.</p>
+<p>The Binjai was commonly planted in villages for its sourish-sweet fruits, which could be eaten as a tamarind substitute, or used as ingredients in sambal or rojak.</p>

 <p>For more information on this species, please refer to NParks' Flora &amp; Fauna Web profile <a href="https://www.nparks.gov.sg/florafaunaweb/flora/3/0/3011">here</a>.</p>